5th Annual Conference on Precision Psychiatry: Innovation to Implementation

 This activity provides 8.0 contact hours (X CEUs) of continuing education credit.
 ACPE Universal Activity Number (UAN): JAXXXXXXXXXXXXXXXXX.

 NOTE FOR PHARMACISTS: Upon closing of the electronic evaluation, IHP will upload the pharmacy-related continuing education information to CPE Monitor within 60 days.
-Per ACPE rules, IHP does not have access nor the ability to upload credits requested after the evaluation closes.
+Per ACPE rules, IHP does not have access or the ability to upload credits requested after the evaluation closes.
 It is the responsibility of the pharmacist or pharmacy technician to provide the correct information [NABP ePID and DOB (in MMDD format)] in order to receive credit for participating in a CE activity.

 8.0 Dentistry

-MGH Institute of Health Professions is an ADA CERP Recognized Provider.
+MGH Institute of Health Professions is an ADA CERP-recognized provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to the Commission for Continuing Education Provider Recognition at CCEPR.ADA.org.

 MGH Institute of Health Professions designates this activity for 8.0 continuing education credits.